Yuxiang-Huang/Astro-Party/README.md

     *  (10-09-2022): Today I started by finishing the ship screen.
 Then I worked on the Tutorial.
 I finished the prep screeen and laid the foundation for adding more directions.

      *  (10-11-2022): Today is probably going to be the last time I spent so much time on it for a long time.
 I started by fixing the minor issues I found when playtesting with my friends in CS Dojo.
 Then I buff bouncy bullet and nerf type two bot.
 After that, I finished the tutorial by adding some more directions.
 Lastly I fixed a major bug in bot tracing system and added another option called suicial bullet that determines if one's ship will be killed by its own bullet.
+     *  (10-12-2022): Today I spent all my spare time on making a portal for the last map I am going to make for a long time.